The Toyota RAV4 is a vehicle that helped start the crossover craze and was one of the first compact crossovers on the market.

 The XLE adds 17-inch alloy wheels, auto on/off headlights, integrated fog lights, heated mirrors with blind spot indicators, dual zone auto climate control, eight-way power adjustable driver’s seat, push-button start and a rear cargo cover.
 On the tech front the XLE bumps the USB count to a full five, while an available optional package can increase the touchscreen size to 8.0 inches.

-First of a few non-hybrid trims, the Premium piles on the additional features.
-19-inch wheels mark it out, along with a standard power moonroof (optional on the regular XLE).
+Previously only available with the gasoline powertrain, the XLE Premium is now also available with the RAV4 Hybrid.
+It boasts of the same features as the gasoline model except the wheels which are 18 inchers on the Hybrid while the gas version gets 19-inch ones.
+Apart from that you get a standard power moonroof (optional on the regular XLE).
 A powered liftgate comes with a height adjuster for peace of mind in low-ceiling parking garages.
 XLE Premium buyers get an interior trimmed in Toyota’s SofTex faux-leather material; heated front seats are optional.
 The steering wheel gets real leather, however, and can be optioned with its own heating too.

 An upgraded JBL sound system and wireless charging are both found on the options list.